Timothée Kolodziejczak

-Timothée Christian Kolodziejczak (/fr/; (/pl/; born 1 October 1991) is a French professional footballer who plays as a defender and captains club Paris FC.
+Timothée Christian Kolodziejczak (/fr/; (/pl/; born 1 October 1991) is a French professional footballer who plays as a defender.
 He can play as either a centre or left-back.

 Kolodziejczak is a French youth international and has competed at all levels.
 He played on the under-19 team that won the 2010 UEFA European Under-19 Football Championship.
 Due to the difficulty of pronouncing his surname, he is a commonly referred to as Kolo.

 Early life

 Kolodziejczak was born on 1 October 1991 in Arras, France, to a Polish father and a Martiniquais mother.

 Club career

 Early career

 Kolodziejczak began his career at the age of seven playing for local club US Saint-Maurice Loos-en-Gohelle.
 In July 1999, he moved to hometown club Avion where he spent a year.
 In June 2000, Kolodziejczak joined the professional club of Lens.
 While in the club's youth academy, he trained alongside youth and international teammate Gaël Kakuta at the Centre de Préformation de Football in nearby Liévin, a training center exclusively for players brought up in the Nord-Pas-de-Calais region.
 He spent two years at the center training there during the weekdays and playing with Lens on the weekends.
 One of his trainers at the facility was former Polish international Joachim Marx.

 After graduating from the club's youth academy, he was offered a five-year professional contract as Lens were attempting to tie down the defender who was being scouted by several prominent European clubs, most notably Manchester United.
 Kolodziejczak turned down the offer with hopes of signing elsewhere stating he had no confidence in the club.
 Following negotiations, it was announced on 21 August 2008 that Kolodziejczak agreed to join seven-time Ligue 1 champions Lyon on a season-long loan with a view to a permanent deal with Lens demanding at least €3 million in compensation for the player.